 - Money back guarantee

-Use this document to transfer one party’s rights and obligations under a service contract to another party.
+Use this agreement to transfer one party’s rights and obligations under a service contract to another party.

 The consent of all three parties - the transferee, the transferor and the other contracting party - is required to effect the novation.
-Unless you specifically require the consent of the other contracting party (perhaps because your contract has a non-assignment clause), our assignment agreement may be an even simpler way of transferring your contract to someone else.
+Unless you specifically require the consent of the other contracting party, our assignment agreement may be a simpler way of achieving a transfer.

 Why not a deed of novation?

-We have a longer article titled Deeds: clearing the confusion on what a deed is, when to use one and why that explains why a deed of novation is unlikely to be required in practice.
+We have a longer article about deeds as a type of legal document that explains why a deed of novation is unlikely to be required in practice.

-To summarise the article, the deed format is used where one party to a contract receives no consideration.
-However, a novation is invariably "for value", and as such, a deed of novation confers little additional advantage.
+To summarise, the deed format is used where one party to a contract receives no consideration.
+However, a novation is invariably "for value", and as such, using a deed is not appropriate.